siom79/japicmp/README.md

     -n <pathToNewVersionJar>  Provides the path to the new version of the jar.
     -x <pathToXmlOutputFile>  Provides the path to the xml output file.
 If not given, stdout is used.
     -a <accessModifier>       Sets the access modifier level (public, package, protected, private), which should be used.
+    -i <packagesToInclude>    Comma separated list of package names to include, * can be used as wildcard.
+    -e <packagesToExclude>    Comma separated list of package names to exclude, * can be used as wildcard.
     -m                        Outputs only modified classes/methods.
 If not given, all classes and methods are printed.

 ###Example###